jocelync-invisible/icu-length-of-stay-prediction/README.md

     </p>

 Our Bayesian Neural Network shows that longer hospital stays are harder to predict accurately.
-The model's overall is moderately good performance (R-squared: 0.706).
-Despite this, the BNN's result still very useful for doctors because it shows not just how long a patient might stay, but also how confident we are in that prediction.
+The model's overall performance is moderately good (R-squared: 0.706).
+Despite this, the BNN's result is still very useful for doctors because it shows not just how long a patient might stay but also how confident we are in that prediction.